 Aggravating Factors: Reaching and lifting above your head, lying on your side, reaching behind your back, getting dressed

-Treatment: Rest from aggravating activities, ice, rotator cuff exercises to strengthen and stretch the muscles and steroid injections.
+Treatment: Rest from aggravating activities, ice, rotator cuff exercises to strengthen and stretch the muscles, upper back stretches and steroid injections.
 If the impingement is caused by small bone spurs in the subacromial space, surgery will be required to remove them, known as a subacromial decompression

 Recovery: It can take 3-6 months for upper arm pain to settle with shoulder impingement syndrome, with or without surgery

-What is it: Thickening and tightening of the joint capsule, a fluid filled sac that surrounds the glenohumeral (shoulder) joint
+What is it: A frozen shoulder aka adhesive capsulitis is where there is thickening and tightening of the joint capsule, a fluid filled sac that surrounds the glenohumeral (shoulder) joint

 Onset: Gradual onset over weeks/months, most common between the ages of 40-70 and in females.
 Often no obvious cause but it can develop after a shoulder injury or surgery

-Symptoms: There are three phases to a frozen shoulder symptoms - shoulder and upper arm pain that gets gradually worse (phase 1) then increasing restriction of shoulder movement (phase 2) in what is known as a capsular pattern – lateral rotation most limited, then flexion and medial rotation least affected.
+Symptoms: There are three phases to a frozen shoulder, each with different symptoms - shoulder and upper arm pain that gets gradually worse (phase 1) then increasing restriction of shoulder movement (phase 2) in what is known as a capsular pattern – lateral rotation most limited, then flexion and medial rotation least affected.
 The pain gradually subsides but stiffness remains for a number of months (phase 3).
-The pain is often worse at night
+Upper arm pain from a frozen shoulder is often worse at night

 Aggravating Factors: Arm movement, particularly above head height or twisting movements